-Some housecleaning and home maintenance tasks only need to be done once or twice a year.
+Some house cleaning tasks only need to be done once or twice a year.
 The problem is, we forget to do them once or twice a year.

-Nothing gets too backed up; and things eventually get done.
+That way nothing gets too backed up; and essentially cleaning and maintenance gets done.
 All without a major life overhaul.

 Here is the January House Cleaning Checklist that has worked best for me.